LLM Analysis of 150+ years of German Parliamentary Debates on Migration Reveals Shift from Post-War Solidarity to Anti-Solidarity in the Last Decade: Abstract

 \section{Abstract}

-Migration has been a core topic in German political debate, from millions of expellees post World War II over labor migration to refugee movements in the recent past.
-Studying political speech regarding such wide-ranging phenomena in depth traditionally required extensive manual annotations, limiting the scope of analysis to small subsets of the data.
-Large language models (LLMs) have the potential to partially automate even complex annotation tasks.
-We provide an extensive evaluation of a multiple LLMs in annotating (anti-)solidarity subtypes in German parliamentary debates compared to a large set of thousands of human reference annotations (gathered over a year).
-We evaluate the influence of model size, prompting differences, fine-tuning, historical versus contemporary data; and we investigate systematic errors.
-Beyond methodological evaluation, we also interpret the resulting annotations from a social science lense, gaining deeper insight into (anti-)solidarity trends towards migrants in the German post-World War II period and recent past.
-Our data reveals a high degree of migrant-directed solidarity in the postwar period, as well as a strong trend towards anti-solidarity in the German parliament since 2015, motivating further research.
-These findings highlight the promise of LLMs for political text analysis and the importance of migration debates in Germany, where demographic decline and labor shortages coexist with rising polarization.
+Migration has been a core topic in German political debate, from the postwar displacement of millions of expellees to labor migration and recent refugee movements.
+Studying political speech across such wide-ranging phenomena in depth has traditionally required extensive manual annotation, limiting analysis to small subsets of the data.
+Large language models (LLMs) offer a potential way to overcome this constraint.
+Using a theory-driven annotation scheme, we examine how well LLMs annotate subtypes of solidarity and anti-solidarity in German parliamentary debates and whether the resulting labels support valid downstream inference.
+We first provide a comprehensive evaluation of multiple LLMs, analyzing the effects of model size, prompting strategies, fine-tuning, historical versus contemporary data, and systematic error patterns.
+We find that the strongest models, especially GPT-5 and gpt-oss-120B, achieve human-level agreement on this task, although their errors remain systematic and bias downstream results.
+To address this issue, we combine soft-label model outputs with Design-based Supervised Learning (DSL) to reduce bias in long-term trend estimates.
+Beyond the methodological evaluation, we interpret the resulting annotations from a social-scientific perspective to trace trends in solidarity and anti-solidarity toward migrants in postwar and contemporary Germany.
+Our approach shows relatively high levels of solidarity in the postwar period, especially in group-based and compassionate forms, and a marked rise in anti-solidarity since 2015, framed through exclusion, undeservingness, and resource burden.
+We argue that LLMs can support large-scale social-scientific text analysis, but only when their outputs are rigorously validated and statistically corrected.